 - Previous test results

-Laboratory tests.
-Doctors may take samples of the patient’s blood and urine so that tests can be done to learn more about the patient’s disease and general health.
+- Laboratory tests.
+Doctors may take samples of the patient’s blood and urine to run tests to learn more about the patient’s disease and general health.

-Biopsy.
+- Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-The sample removed from the biopsy is analyzed by a pathologist.
-A sample may be taken from the rectum, abdominal fat, or bone marrow.
-A sample may also be taken from the liver, nerves, heart, or kidneys; however, these are more invasive procedures and may require hospitalization.
-Other tests can suggest that amyloid is present, but only a biopsy can make a definite diagnosis.
+Other tests can suggest that amyloid proteins are present, but only a biopsy can make a definite diagnosis.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A sample may be taken from abdominal fat or bone marrow (see below).
+A sample may also be taken from the liver, nerves, heart, kidneys, or rectum.
+However, these are more invasive procedures, and a patient may need to stay in the hospital for these tests.

-Ultrasound.
+- Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
-Areas affected by amyloid protein generate different echoes of the sound waves than normal tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can locate them inside the body.
+Areas affected by amyloid protein make different echoes of the sound waves than healthy tissue does.
+Therefore, when the waves bounce back to the computer and are changed into images, the doctor can find these areas inside the body.
 An ultrasound of the abdominal area may be necessary to look for enlarged organs.

 - Heart evaluation.
 A heart evaluation, including an electrocardiogram (EKG or ECG) and an echocardiogram (echo), will look for structural abnormalities in the heart and examine the motion of the walls of the heart.